bare92/micropyzzotmet/README.md

 **MicroPyzzotMet** is a Python package for downscaling meteorological variables over complex terrain using a high-resolution DEM and reanalysis forcing (currently focused on ERA5-Land via EarthDataHub).
 It implements a lightweight, MicroMet-inspired workflow for generating distributed atmospheric forcing fields for snow, cryosphere, hydrology, and mountain-environment applications.

+Documentation is available in the repository under `docs/` and through Read the Docs.

 The project now uses a **packaged `src/` layout** and an installable **CLI entrypoint**:

 ```bash